Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 0.34%

-Average click-through rate (CTR) for Amazon ads in 2025
+Average click-through rate for Amazon Sponsored Products in 2025

-Top-performing categories like Electronics and Home & Kitchen achieve up to 0.45% CTR.
-Top-performing ads exceed 0.70%.
-Mobile devices show 15% higher CTR than desktop.
+Top-performing categories reach up to 0.45% CTR.
+The best individual ads exceed 0.70%.
+Mobile devices show 15% higher CTR than desktop, which reflects how dominant mobile shopping sessions have become.

 Sequence Commerce 2025

 Cost per click varies significantly by category.
-These are US marketplace averages for Sponsored Products.
+These are US marketplace averages for Sponsored Products, drawn from multiple agency data sources.

 75%

-Of Amazon ad revenue from Sponsored Products in 2024
+Of Amazon’s ad revenue generated by Sponsored Products (now a $68.6B business in 2025)

 Amify / Amazon 2024